oshritf/sgx-trust-management/README.md

 ## Introduction
 Trust Management Framework (or TruCE for short - "Trust in Cloud Enclaves") handles all aspects of remote attestation and secret delivery process in Intel SGX enclaves.
 The framework enables application developers to focus on the application code, performing attestation by a simple API call.
 Additional calls are available for easy-to-use enclave sealing and secret passing to enclaves.

 Trust Management Framework is a service model that can have different implementations underneath, yet exposes the same interface to applications.
 The current implementation of remote attestation is based on the generation of an initial secret inside the enclave, instead of sending it to the enclave.
-We generate an RSA private/public key pair and embed the public key (hash) in the enclave "attestation quote" (initial input into attestation process).
+We generate an RSA private/public key pair and embed the public key (hash) in the enclave attestation quote.
 Since the quote is signed by Intel keys, the resulting attestation report can be kept in an untrusted storage, reducing the trust requirements placed on TruCE server.
 The application clients can verify an enclave report by using the Intel attestation public key, retrieve the enclave public key and use it for the encryption of secrets (such as data keys) to be sent to the enclave for subsequent decryption and processing of sensitive data.

 Trust Management Framework has two main components: